 Friday, January 30, 2015

-7:30pm – Special guest Dipiki Guha from the Gwen Frostic Reading Series – reception following
+7:30pm – Special guest Dipika Guha from the Gwen Frostic Reading Series – reception following, open to the public

 10:00pm – Two One-Act Plays, Followed by a Talkback

 Caged Sister by Cara Beth Heath– produced by The University Theatre, WMU

 The 3M Diet by Taylor Rinkel– produced by Queer Theatre Kalamazoo

 2:00pm – Six 10-Minute Plays

 Pack Rat by Floyd Dirette – produced byAll Ears Theatre